 Type 1 Diabetes refers to an autoimmune disease that attacks and destroys the insulin-producing cells in the pancreas.
 Type 1 Diabetes is much less common, and those who suffer from this condition always require insulin.

 Symptoms of Diabetes May Include

 - Blurred vision

 - Slow healing of infections

 - Genital itching

-- Phase 2 is the first nutritional ingredient proven both scientifically and through human clinical studies to neutralize the starch found in your favorite foods.
+Phase 2 is the first nutritional ingredient proven both scientifically and through human clinical studies to neutralize the starch found in your favorite foods.
 This unique nutrient is derived from the white kidney bean.
-The beans are not genetically modified, and the highest quality manufacturing practices are used to extract the nutrient through a water distraction process.
+The beans are non-GMO and made following the highest quality manufacturing practices (cGMP - current Good Manufacturing Practices).
+The latest technology is used to extract the nutrient through a water distraction process.
 The result is an absolutely pure and safe nutrient that works with the body’s metabolism to neutralize excess starches and carbs.
 Instead of allowing the body to absorb the extra carbs where they can be stored as fat, they pass directly through the system.
 Taking two Phase 2 capsules before each meal allows the ingredient to modestly bind to the starch-digesting enzyme, alpha-amylase.
 The result is improved weight loss if needed, and improved blood sugar control.

 Biotin is a B-complex vitamin clinically proven to support healthy blood sugar levels.
 Biotin also supports the health of the nail and hair follicles.

 Chromium is a mineral referred to as an “essential trace element” because very small amounts of chromium are necessary for human health.
 It can help to keep blood sugar levels normal by improving the way your bodies uses insulin.